augustinas1/MomentClosure.jl/docs/src/tutorials/using_momentclosure.md

 ∅ &\underset{c_4}{\stackrel{c_3}{\rightleftharpoons}} X.
 \end{align*}
 ```
-We have chosen this particular model to start with as it has been studied with different moment closures before by Schnoerr et al. (2015) [1] and so it is useful as a reference point.
+We have chosen this particular model to start with as it has been studied with different moment closures before by [Schnoerr et al. (2015)](https://doi.org/10.1063/1.4934990) and so it is useful as a reference point.
 The plots of moment trajectories we obtain in this tutorial fully reproduce some of the figures published in the paper, hence (partially) proving the validity of our implementation.

 The terminology and the notation used throughout is consistent with the **Theory** section of the docs and we advise giving it a skim-through.